-- Maximum 2-page detailed listing of principal activities and honours while in university including scholarships, prizes, awards, positions of leadership, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
+- Detailed listing of principal activities and honours while in university including scholarships, prizes, awards, positions of leadership, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments. (maximum 2 pages)

 - Official current transcripts of all university studies completed at Western and elsewhere.

 - Six (6) letters of reference on appropriate letterhead (scanned signed copies).
 At least four (4) of these letters must be academic in nature, attesting to your scholastic achievements and intellectual potential.
 Referees must not be personal friends, relations or contemporaries.

 Selection of successful candidates will be based on the criteria set out by the Rhodes Trust.
 They are:

 - literary and scholastic attainments

 - energy to use one's talents to the full

 - truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, unselfishness and fellowship